christopher-b/advent-of-code/lib/advent/year2023_archive/README.md

 # Advent of Code
 These are my solutions for Advent of Code 2023: https://adventofcode.com.

-They are not necessarily the most efficient solutions.
-But I like them.
+These were written before without the structure of the 2024 (and later?) solutions.